cronelab/webfm/README.md

 Example: `["CH01", "CH02", "CH03", ... ]`

 A list of channel names, specifying both *which* channels should be displayed and, when relevant, *in what order*.
+The WebFM frontend automatically populates this from whatever other details are available if it is not specified.

 ####`setting`